AyeAreEm/current/README.md

 ```

 ## How to use
+GCC or Clang is needed as an external dependency.

 `./current help` shows the commands available.
 Doing `./current <command> help` will give more detail into a command.<br>
 `./current build <file.cur>` will build an executable from said file.<br>
 `./current run <file.cur>` will build and run the executable from said file.<br>